Jallah/EasyProt/README.md

     { new IPipelineMember with
           member this.Proceed input = "XX" + input }
 ```
 The result of this pipeline will be a string with leading and trailing **"XX"** (see screenshot below).
 Some real world example could be a member which logs the message somewhere.
 Or a member could act as an insult filter wich detects bad words and converts it into **$%+!?#&** or whatever.
 Some other implementation could convert from one format to another e.g. from XML to Json.
 It's a very flexible way to do some stuff with your outgoing messages with no limits being set to your imagination :).
-Let's have a look at the main parts of this small Framework:

 **IProtMessage**
 ``` fsharp